Pitt-IshiharaLab/lab-handbook/README.md

 Please read [Lab Manager Responsbilities](LabManagerResponsibilities.md).
 The guidelines for "Lab Duties" and "Ordering and Purchasing" are found on the shared OneDrive.

-If you require access to the Lab Workstation Fuji, please read [Fuji Workstation Usage Guidelines](FujiWorkstationUsageGuidelines.md) to setup your account.
+To access the lab's workstation, please follow [Fuji Workstation Usage Guidelines](FujiWorkstationUsageGuidelines.md).

 ## Work hours, vacation, and absences